bikasha49/SIEM-Deployment-Project/README.md

 ## MITRE ATT&CK Alignment

-• Mapped each detection query to tactics and techniques for traceability
+• Mapped each detection query to one technique ID for traceability.

-• Demonstrated coverage of multiple stages of the attack lifecycle
+• Used the mapping to show coverage across the attack lifecycle.

-• Used the framework to prioritise additional detection ideas
+• Used gaps in coverage to plan the next detections to build.

 ## Operational Evidence